Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice

 Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice | KJM Group

-• ☀️ Maximised Light: Offers higher light transmission (92%+) than standard glass (89%).
+• ☀️ Maximised Light: It offers significantly higher light transmission (92%+) than standard glass (89%), making rooms noticeably brighter.

 1. The Science: Why is Standard Glass Green?